hd-UQ/cd_dynamax/Goals.md

 ## For v1

-- Tests for linear and nonlinear CD irregular sampling
+- Tests for linear and nonlinear CD with regular and irregular sampling

-- Notebooks for linear and nonlinear CD irregular sampling
+- Notebooks for linear and nonlinear CD with regular and irregular sampling
     - Linear
     - Pendulum
     - Lorenz